Network Structure

 Putting Structure Into Practice

-Remember that these structures exist to serve freedom, not restrict it.
+Remember that these circles exist to serve freedom, not restrict it.
 They're tools for building trust, protecting what matters, and scaling voluntary cooperation from small groups to large networks.
 Your participation shapes how these structures evolve.

 Next Steps: